Data Analytics

 What is the Homeless Management Information System?

 The U.S. Department of Housing and Urban Development (HUD) requires that each metropolitan area use a Homeless Management Information System (HMIS).
 HMIS is a database that collects and organizes specific data on people experiencing homelessness and the housing and homeless services that they receive.
-Collecting standardized data helps us better understand homelessness and allows us to measure progress towards specific goals.
+Collecting standardized data helps us better understand homelessness and allows us to measure the progress toward specific goals.

-• Collect standardized data on homelessness from 89 partner agencies
+• Collect standardized data on homelessness from partner agencies

 • Monitor and improve data quality on more than 400,000 unduplicated client records